MindfolkTech/soulful-sync-care/docs/MVP_EXECUTION_ROADMAP.md

 **Prompt:**
 ```
-I need you to implement Sprint 1.2 (Video Profiles & Quick Wins) for Mindfolk.
-I am a non-technical solo developer.
+You are helping me (a non-technical solo developer with ADHD) implement Sprint 1.2 (Video Profiles & Quick Wins) for Mindfolk.

-CONTEXT:
+IMPORTANT CONTEXT FOR YOU (THE AI):
+- I am ONE person working alone
+- I am completely non-technical
+- I have ADHD - give me baby steps, one thing at a time
+- The Supabase MCP DOES allow you to query/read data
+- The Supabase MCP DOES allow you to list tables and see structure
+- The Supabase MCP DOES allow you to run SELECT queries to look at data
+- The Supabase MCP DOES NOT allow you (The AI) to write/change data
+- You can only make files, I will copy them to Supabase
+- Tell me EXACTLY what to copy, where to paste it, what button to click

+FILES YOU SHOULD READ:
 - Read the PRD at: c:\Users\carol\Desktop\Mindfolk Cursor\soulful-sync-care\docs\MINDFOLK_PRD.md
 - Design system at: c:\Users\carol\Desktop\Mindfolk Cursor\soulful-sync-care\src\styles\design-tokens.css
 - Therapist profile component: c:\Users\carol\Desktop\Mindfolk Cursor\soulful-sync-care\src\components\therapist\TherapistProfileForm.tsx